American Legion: 20th century

-World War I

 Birth of the Legion

-With the termination of hostilities in World War I in November 1918, some American officers who had been participants in the conflict began to think about creating a similar organization for the two million men who had been on European duty.
+With the termination of hostilities in World War I in November 1918, some American officers who had participated in the conflict began to think about creating a similar organization for the two million men who had been on European duty.
 The need for an organization for former members of the AEF was pressing and immediate.
 With the war at an end, hundreds of thousands of impatient draftees found themselves trapped in France and pining for home, certain only that untold weeks or months lay ahead of them before their return would be logistically possible.
 Morale plummeted.
-Cautionary voices were raised about an apparent correlation between disaffected and discharged troops and the Bolshevik uprisings taking place in Russia, Finland, Germany and Hungary.
+Cautionary voices were raised about an apparent correlation between disaffected and discharged troops and the Bolshevik uprisings in Russia, Finland, Germany, and Hungary.

-This situation was a particular matter of concern to Lt.
-Col. Theodore Roosevelt, Jr., eldest son of the 26th President.
-One day in January 1919, he had a discussion at General Headquarters with a mobilized National Guard officer named George A. White, a former newspaper editor with the Portland Oregonian.
-After long discussion, he suggested the establishment at once of a new servicemen's organization including all members of the AEF, as well as those soldiers who remained stateside as members of the Army, Navy, and Marine Corps during the war without having been shipped abroad.
-He and White advocated ceaselessly for this proposal until ultimately they found sufficient support at headquarters to move forward with the plan.
+This situation was a particular matter of concern to Lieutenant Colonel Theodore Roosevelt Jr., President Theodore Roosevelt's eldest son.
+One day in January 1919, he had a discussion at General Headquarters with the mobilized National Guard officer George A. White, a former newspaper editor at the Portland Oregonian.
+After long discussion, he suggested the immediate establishment of a new servicemen's organization including all AEF members as well as those soldiers who remained stateside as members of the Army, Navy, and Marine Corps during the war without having been shipped abroad.
+Roosevelt and White advocated ceaselessly for this proposal until they found sufficient support at headquarters to move forward with the plan.
 General John J. Pershing issued orders to a group of 20 non-career officers to report to the YMCA in Paris on February 15, 1919.
-The selection of these individuals had been made by Roosevelt.
-They were joined with a number of regular Army officers Pershing selected himself.
+Roosevelt had personally selected these men.
+They were joined by a number of regular Army officers Pershing selected.